bcolhour/stock-analysis/README.md

 Add Buttons

 Tried to make input box work for year entered but I continually get an error.
 Run-time error '9': Subscript out of range.
 I am unable to make this work.

+Got it to work.
+Instructions were not very clear.